TypeStrong/ts-loader/REFERENCES.md

       ]
     }
 ```
-When Webpack uses ts-loader to process a TypeScript file ts-loader will now check whether any of your project references need rebuilding and rebuild them before Webpack proceeds if necessary.
-This includes when Webpack is in watch mode as used by webpack-dev-server.
+When webpack uses ts-loader to process a TypeScript file ts-loader will now check whether any of your project references need rebuilding and rebuild them before webpack proceeds if necessary.
+This includes when webpack is in watch mode as used by webpack-dev-server.

 Setting <code>projectReferences: true</code> in ts-loader alone will not magically convert your code to use project references.
 All it does is to run <code>tsc --build</code> as part of the build process.
 You need to configure project references and structure your project to use them as described here.